ohmiu/acp/README.md

 # Advanced Cross-Platform Packager

 Advanced cross-platform packer is a software for creating user-friendly packages for different operating systems with built-in data compression.
+The acp project uses only native libraries.

 These systems are currently supported: